Gautham-Py/Predicting-Ampire-Sales-In-India-Hackathon-2021/README.md

 Ampire is an emerging Sticker company that is trying hard to replace marble  and tile floors and walls in India.

-Ampire is trying hard to find the value for deal size in rupees based on sticker  type and dealer in different states in India.
+Ampire is interested in finding the value for deal size in rupees based on sticker  type and dealer in different states in India.

 > Data Dictionary